JeremyTBradshaw/PowerShell/README.md

 I re-wrote this script and changed the way it goes about searching for items.
 It borrows ideas from mainly Glen Scales' postings around the web.
 I'm very happy with this script at this point and will publish it to the PowerShell Gallery soon.

 ### [EwsOAuthAppOnlyEssentials](https://github.com/JeremyTBradshaw/EwsOAuthAppOnlyEssentials)

+**Update (2022-01-26)**: EwsOAuthAppOnlyEssentials has been deprecated and the same functionality ported over to [MSGraphPSEssentials](https://github.com/JeremyTBradshaw/MSGraphPSEssentials).

 With my recent experience learning and using the EWS Managed API, I walked into something wonderful - I could reuse code from my MSGraphAppOnlyEssentials module to easily obtain EWS OAuth access tokens for use with Exchange Online!
 Hence, the birth of this new module.
 It's a near copy/paste of the functions `New-MSGraphAccessToken` (-> `New-EwsAccessToken`) and `New-SelfSignedMSGraphApplicationCertificate` (-> `New-SelfSignedEwsOAuthApplicationCertificate`).
 Seems a little cheesy but I like it, and this module will also find it's way to the PowerShell Gallery soon.